markuslangus/Applied-Data-Science-Capstone/README.md

 2. Navigate to the desired notebook file within this repository and copy its URL.
 3. Paste the copied URL into the search field on `nbviewer` and click "Go".

-By following these steps, the notebook will be rendered in `nbviewer` and the interactive Folium maps will be displayed correctly.
+By following these steps, the notebook will be rendered in `nbviewer` and the interactive elements will be displayed correctly.